Helga Feddersen: Biography

 In 1975, Feddersen was cast for the part of Else Tetzlaff in the series Ein Herz und eine Seele, the German adaptation of the British sitcom Till Death Us Do Part, which was known in the U. S. as All in the Family.
 She took over the part from Elisabeth Wiedemann, who had declined to sign a contract for a new season.
 The part of Else's son-in-law, Michael, was also recast.
 The cast changes, though, were immensely unpopular with the German audience, so the series was discontinued.
 The failing of Ein Herz und eine Seele was Feddersen's first serious flop in her career.

 Aside from being an actress, Feddersen loved to appear as a comedian.
 During the late 1970s, she hosted several comedy shows and enjoyed a smash hit in 1978, when she teamed up with Dieter "Didi" Hallervorden for the duet Du, die Wanne ist voll (The bathtub's full), a chart topping spoof cover version of You're the One That I Want from the movie Grease.
 In 1981, Feddersen enjoyed a solo # 1 on the German charts with Gib mir bitte einen Kuss (Please, give me just one kiss), a spoof vocal version of the Chicken Dance.

 In the 1980s, Feddersen mostly worked as a writer.
-Her book Hallo, hier ist Helga (Hello, here's Helga) became an instant best seller.
+Her book Hallo, hier ist Helga (Hello, this is Helga) became an instant best seller.

 In 1983 a dream came true for her when she opened her very own theater in Hamburg.
 Her self-written play Die Perle Anna (Anna, the pearl) about a witty and good hearted house maid was a box office hit and ran for several years.

 In 1989, Feddersen was diagnosed with cancer for the second time in her life.
 Although she had to give up her beloved theater, her will to live helped her to overcome cancer.
 In 1990, she worked as an actress again.
 Her guest appearance as a courageous policeman's widow in the long-running series Großstadtrevier (famous for its authentical portrayal of policemen's work and private lives), though, became the last role she ever played.
 Shortly after the filming of the show's episode was completed, Feddersen was diagnosed with cancer again.
 Shortly before her death on 24 November 1990, she married Olli Maier, who had been her life partner for more than ten years.

 Helga Feddersen was buried in Stuttgart by request of Olli Maier, because it was his birth city.
 Maier was severely rebuked for this decision by the mayor and the people of Hamburg, because Helga Feddersen had always declared that Hamburg was her true home.